sherrymax/aps-examples/aps-integrations/aps-and-sharepoint-integration/README.md

 # Upload to SharePoint - APS BPMN Stencil
 ### *Built as a Java extension project*

+Developing an integration from APS to Sharepoint, leveraging as a java extension project.
+This helps developers to create APS-Sharepoint integrations to upload documents from APS.
+This article uses REST API from Sharepoint to build the integration.

 Build,  Deploy and Run
 -------------